sebastianmarinc/sebastianmarinc/README.md

 ## hi, seb here! 😄 i'm a behavioral data scientist interested in tech + human behavior ⚡:brain:

-i'm psychologist turned data scientist 💻 i'm passionate about building bridges between the two fields to create better, more intuitive ml-based systems + data products for the world ♻️
+i'm psychologist turned data scientist, building bridges between the two fields to create more personal and intuitive ai + data products for people 💻

 <!--
 **sebastianmarinc/sebastianmarinc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.